top of page

 Report the Incident

-Notify law enforcement and your country’s cybersecurity agency.
-Reporting the attack can help authorities track threats and prevent further incidents.
+Contact law enforcement and your country’s cybersecurity agency.
+Reporting the attack helps authorities track threats and prevent more incidents.

 Restore Files from Backups

-If you have backups, use them to recover your data.
-This is the safest way to regain access to your files without dealing with cybercriminals.
+If you have backups, use them to restore your data.
+This is the safest way to get your files back without having to deal with cybercriminals.

 How Can Businesses Defend Against Ransomware?